Swiss Property Buying Guide

 Buying property in Switzerland as an international buyer is very different to the process followed by Swiss nationals.
 Our helpful guide outlines the key factors to take into account and the property purchase process in Switzerland.

-- Switzerland authorises the acquisition of a secondary residence per household (including spouses and dependent children under 18 years of age) for international buyers.
+When buying a property in Switzerland, non-Swiss nationals there are three main conditions that need to be met.
+Firstly, Switzerland authorises the acquisition of one secondary residence per household (including spouses and dependent children under 18 years of age) for international buyers.

 The declaration of intention by the buyer

 ‘The declaration of intention’ confirms that the buyer wishes to proceed with the purchase of the property.
 The buyer must fill in a form containing the personal details about the buyer that will be required when sending the deed to the authorities, subject to the Federal Law on the Acquisition of Real Estate by International Buyers (LFAIE).
 A finance plan will have to be put in place (or almost) before sending the declaration of intention.

 Once the declaration has been sent, the authorisation in principle is granted after two to three weeks.

 Signature of the deed of sale